 Madelynn nodded.
-She’d made many snowflakes from folded paper, and she always tried to change the pattern each time.
+She’d cut many snowflakes from folded paper, and she always tried to change the pattern each time.

-Madelynn looked up in alarm, but Grandma smiled gently.
+Madelynn looked at her in alarm, but Grandma smiled gently.
 “When that day comes, I’ll be waiting for you.
 My grandma promised she would wait for me.
 I’m looking forward a great deal to seeing her again.
 It helps.”

 Madelynn hugged Grandma hard, and a snowflake landed right in front of her.
 She wiped her eyes and drew back to look at it, there on Grandma’s gray curls.